 Yes, this will take some money.
 Yes, you will lose a lot of money.
 This is especially true at the beginning as you test out new strategies.

 If you are shy, don’t start a business.
 If you’re afraid of putting your face and name out there, don’t start a business.
-If you’re not prepared to spend a lot of money, don’t start a business.
+And finally, if you’re not prepared to spend a lot of money, don’t start a business.

 Be prepared to become an expert on topics you never dreamed of.

-As a new business owner you will be expected to learn how to create your own website.
-After that you will learn about search engine optimization to maximize your Google traffic.
+As a new small business owner, you will be expected to learn how to create your own website.
+After that, you will learn about search engine optimization to maximize your Google traffic.
 You will learn about social media promotion to get your brand out there.

-You will become an expert on networking.
-You’ll soon realize the importance of working with other businesses on partnerships and cross promotions.
+You will become a networking expert.
+You’ll soon realize the importance of working with other businesses on partnerships and cross-promotions.

-New business owners will become experts on cost cutting techniques.
-Whether it’s outsourcing or finding ways to make your product cheaper.
+New business owners will become experts on cost-cutting techniques, whether outsourcing or finding ways to make your product cheaper.